 In turn, she provided us with yet another official form for our records: proof we were registered in Fribourg Canton, Lentigny La Brillaz.

-Registration with the Swiss authorities is a success!
+Registration in Switzerland is a success!

 With that done, we walked to the teeny tiny village of Chénens so Trav could catch a train to work.